cross-country-coders/cross-country-coders.github.io/index.md

  </ul>
  <b> Pending </b>
  <ul>
-  <li> Creating the functionalities with the lesson and the landing page.<li>
+  <li> Creating the functionalities with the lesson and the landing page.</li>
   <li> Creating a fully functional Contact Page where the message will be sent to a Json file. </li>
   <li> Create a fully functional Edit Profile Page. </li>
  </ul>